-- The European Council includes the President of the European Council (appointed by the council for a 30 months term), the President of the European Commission and one representative per member state (head of state or head of government) - It defines the EU political direction and orientation - It convenes at least four times a year and decides with consensus system - It is a formal institution from 1993 and an European institution from 2009
+- The European Council is the institution of the EU that comprises the heads of state or government of the member states. - It includes the President of the European Council and the President of the European Commission.
+The High Representative of the Union for Foreign Affairs and Security Policy also takes part in its. - It defines the EU political direction and orientation - It convenes at least four times a year and decides with consensus system - It is a formal institution from 1993 and an European institution from 2009.